apreus/english-catalogue-of-books/README.md

 Clean Entries can be found at `/clean_entries`.

-Clean Entries measures can be found at `/clean_entries_measures`.
+Clean Entry measures can be found at `/clean_entries_measures`.
 These text files provide metrics that help understand said data.

 ## Installation Requirements